The “Great Task” Youth Leadership Program

 While in Gettysburg, participants of the “Great Task” program will learn about the actions, decisions, leadership and other traits (including integrity, endurance, teamwork, and others) demonstrated by ordinary individuals confronted with the extraordinary challenges presented by the Battle of Gettysburg, whether they were soldiers, doctors, nurses, or civilians.
 Participating students will then work to apply lessons of leadership and good character to identified community service projects in their own home communities.
 Gettysburg National Military Park is an open-air classroom that tells more than stories of battle and war.
 Thus, the "Great Task" is not just about the Battle of Gettysburg, it is about using and implementing the positive traits displayed by the participants of the battle in YOUR everyday life, schools, and community.

 The "Great Task" Program is for YOU:

-if your student or youth organization is ready for a multi-day and/or an overnight experience this July through October;
+- if your student or youth organization is ready for an intensive hybrid/in-person field trip experience;

 if your student or youth organization has leadership, character and community service goals;

 if your student or youth organization mentors and works with at-risk and/or under-served youth;

 if your student or youth organization includes leaders and chaperones who are ready, willing, and able to offer a series of challenges that will build the character and confidence of an entire generation!

 The "Great Task" Youth Leadership program provides:

 - pre-trip discussion circles, virtual sessions, films, and challenge videos;

 - field activities and challenges, tailored to your group, such as battlefield service projects, an opportunity to work with horses at National Riding Stables, college classroom experience, and so much more;